Common Sense Nutrition…

 Preheat oven to 350 degrees.
 Lay salmon on a baking sheet and sprinkle with pepper.
 Bake for about 15 minutes, until salmon is opaque and flaky.

 Cook quinoa according to package directions.
-Heat olive oil in medium-sized pan.
+Heat olive oil in a medium-sized pan.
 Add garlic and cook for 1-2 minutes.
 Add asparagus and sauté for 5-7 minutes.
 Add prepared (drained) quinoa and balsamic vinegar.
 Saute for 3-5 minutes or until vinegar reduces/thickens.

 Calories 452; Carbohydrates 34 g; Fat 18 g; Protein 38 g